CPT®

 Sign up for CPT News

-Get the latest news on CPT codes and content emailed directly to your inbox each month from the CPT authority.
+Get the latest news about CPT codes and content emailed directly to your inbox each month from the AMA.
 All subscriptions are free!

 For more than 50 years, CPT has been the primary medical language used to communicate across health care, enabling seamless processing and advanced analytics for medical procedures and services.
 The CPT code set is constantly updated by the CPT Editorial Panel with insight from clinical and industry experts to reflect current clinical practice and the latest innovations to help improve the delivery of care.